Updated December 2015

 Strengthening the Health Care Workforce

-- 43 KU Medical Center graduates live and/or practice in Pottawatomie County.
+- 42 KU Medical Center alumni live and/or practice in Pottawatomie County.

 - 8 Pottawatomie County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 3 enrollments in KU Medical Center continuing education courses and conferences by Pottawatomie County health care professionals in Fiscal Year 2014.
+- 39 enrollments in KU Medical Center continuing education/professional development courses and conferences by Pottawatomie County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Researching to Improve Health